OTS Response to Covid-19 (Coronavirus)

 Visiting our stations:

-The procedures for visiting our Costa Rica stations (i.e. changes in admission procedures, social distancing, food service, required personal protective equipment, etc.) are available online.
+The procedures for visiting our Costa Rica stations (i.e. changes in admission procedures, social distancing, food service, required personal protective equipment, etc.) are available online, both in English and in Spanish.
 Please review this information prior to your arrival.

 Guidance for virus prevention: